PotatoShaga/DotaApi/README.md

 #10 is 5-4

 There is a large issue with stratz api not returning playbackData for certain matches/matches past a certain point.
 Probably to do with how they parse matches/requires manual parse.
 Values will default to 0 when theres no data, which will dampen stats towards 0.

+# Running the website locally
+Change your current directory to DotaApi/djangotut, and type into the console python manage.py runserver.
+Then ctrl click the local address to open it.
+The unneeded excel files (pngs, raw _data exceel sheet) are stored inside djangotut.